Niki Gudex

-Niki Gudex (Guildford, England) is an Australian professional mountain biker from Sydney.
+Niki Gudex is an Australian professional mountain biker from Sydney.
 She competes in both downhill and cross country disciplines.

 In addition to being a professional mountainbiker, Gudex is also a model and a graphic designer.
 In the Australian edition of FHM magazine she has been listed in the 100 Sexiest Women in the World in 2002, 2003, 2004, 2005 and 2006.